Grades

 Send a messages to students based on specific criteria:

-Currently, there is no automated upload/feed of course grades from Canvas to MyAccess.
-Instructors must manually input grades into MyAccess.
+Currently, there is no automated upload/feed of course grades from Canvas to GU Experience.
+Instructors must manually input final course grades into GU Experience.

 Where do I enter final course grades for students?

-If you cannot login to MyAccess, or do not see the course or your enrollment in MyAccess, please contact your department (or program) course scheduler.
+If instructors cannot login to GU Experience, or do not see their course enrollment in GU Experience, they will need to contact their academic department (or program) course scheduler.

 How do I see student GUIDs in the Gradebook?